Armenia

 Environment and Geography

 Topography: Armenia lies south of the Caucasus Mountains on a wooded plateau varied by mountainous outcroppings and fast-flowing rivers.
 The highest peak, Mount Ararat, reaches 4,090 meters (13,418 feet) above sea level.
-Its lowest point, on the Debed River, is still 400 meters (1,312 feet) above the sea.
+The lowest elevation, located along the Debed River, remains about 400 meters (1,312 feet) above sea level.
 Landlocked Armenia's largest body of water is Lake Sevan, which lies 1,829 meters (6,000 feet) above sea level with an area of 1,424 square kilometers (550 square miles).

 Natural Resources: Armenia's mineral resources consist of small quantities of gold, copper, molybdenum, zinc, and alumina ores.
 During the 1990s, an energy blockade imposed on Armenia forced families to rely on wood fuel.
 As a result, once-forested areas are now barren slopes subject to erosion.